julucznik/Data-Cleansing/Codebook.md

 [30] "Frequency of Body Gyroscope  Standard Deviation Y"  Numeric -Standard deviation of the frequnecy of body gyrosope reading in direction Y
 [31] "Frequency of Body Gyroscope  Standard Deviation Z"  Numeric -  Standard deviation of the frequnecy of body gyrosope reading in direction Z
 [32] "Frequency of Body Accelerometer  Magnitude Standard Deviation " Numeric - Standard deviation of the frequnecy of body accelerometer reading
-[33] "Frequency of Body Accelerometer Jerk Magnitude Standard Deviation  Numeric - "Standard deviation of the frequnecy of body accelerometer jer magnitude reading
+[33] "Frequency of Body Accelerometer Jerk Magnitude Standard Deviation  Numeric - "Standard deviation of the frequnecy of body accelerometer jerk magnitude reading
-[34] "Frequency of Body Gyroscope  Magnitude Standard Deviation "
+[34] "Frequency of Body Gyroscope  Magnitude Standard Deviation" - Numeric - Standard deviation of the frequency of body gyroscope magnitude reading
-[35] "Frequency of Body Gyroscope Jerk Magnitude Standard Deviation "
+[35] "Frequency of Body Gyroscope Jerk Magnitude Standard Deviation " Numeric - Standard deviation of the frequency of body gyroscope jerk magnitude reading
-[36] "Time of Body Accelerometer  Mean X"
-[37] "Time of Body Accelerometer  Mean Y"
-[38] "Time of Body Accelerometer  Mean Z"
-[39] "Time of Gravity Accelerometer  Mean X"
+[36] "Time of Body Accelerometer  Mean X" numeric -the mean of the accelerometer reading in the X direction [37] "Time of Body Accelerometer  Mean Y" numeric -the mean of the accelerometer reading in the Y direction [38] "Time of Body Accelerometer  Mean Z" numeric -the mean of the accelerometer reading in the Z direction [39] "Time of Gravity Accelerometer  Mean X" numeric - the mean of the gravity with the Time of the accelerometer reading in the x Direction
-[40] "Time of Gravity Accelerometer  Mean Y"
+[40] "Time of Gravity Accelerometer  Mean Y" numeric - the mean of the gravity with the Time of the accelerometer reading in the y Direction
-[41] "Time of Gravity Accelerometer  Mean Z"
+[41] "Time of Gravity Accelerometer  Mean Z" numeric - the mean of the gravity with the Time of the accelerometer reading in the Z Direction
-[42] "Time of Body Accelerometer Jerk Mean X"
+[42] "Time of Body Accelerometer Jerk Mean X" Numeric - the mean  of the jerk Accelorometer reading in the X Direction
-[43] "Time of Body Accelerometer Jerk Mean Y"
+[43] "Time of Body Accelerometer Jerk Mean Y" Numeric - the mean  of the jerk Accelorometer reading in the Y Direction
-[44] "Time of Body Accelerometer Jerk Mean Z"
-[45] "Time of Body Gyroscope  Mean X"
+[44] "Time of Body Accelerometer Jerk Mean Z" Numeric - the mean  of the jerk Accelorometer reading in the Z Direction [45] "Time of Body Gyroscope  Mean X" numeric - the mean of the Gyro reading in X Direction
-[46] "Time of Body Gyroscope  Mean Y"
+[46] "Time of Body Gyroscope  Mean Y" numeric - the mean of the Gyro reading in Y Direction
-[47] "Time of Body Gyroscope  Mean Z"
+[47] "Time of Body Gyroscope  Mean Z"numeric - the mean of the Gyro reading in Z Direction
-[48] "Time of Body Gyroscope Jerk Mean X"
+[48] "Time of Body Gyroscope Jerk Mean X" numeric - the mean of the Gyro jek reading in X Direction
-[49] "Time of Body Gyroscope Jerk Mean Y"
+[49] "Time of Body Gyroscope Jerk Mean Y" numeric - the mean of the Gyro jerk reading in Y Direction
-[50] "Time of Body Gyroscope Jerk Mean Z"
+[50] "Time of Body Gyroscope Jerk Mean Z" numeric - the mean of the Gyro jerk reading in Z Direction
-[51] "Time of Body Accelerometer  Magnitude Mean "
+[51] "Time of Body Accelerometer  Magnitude Mean " Numeric - the mean magnitude of the accelerometer
-[52] "Time of Gravity Accelerometer  Magnitude Mean "
+[52] "Time of Gravity Accelerometer  Magnitude Mean "  Numeric - the mean gravity magnitude of the accelerometer
-[53] "Time of Body Accelerometer Jerk Magnitude Mean "
-[54] "Time of Body Gyroscope  Magnitude Mean "
+[53] "Time of Body Accelerometer Jerk Magnitude Mean "  Numeric - the mean jerk magnitude of the accelerometer [54] "Time of Body Gyroscope  Magnitude Mean " numeric -the mean of the gyroscope magnitude
-[55] "Time of Body Gyroscope Jerk Magnitude Mean "
+[55] "Time of Body Gyroscope Jerk Magnitude Mean numeric - "the mean of the jerk gyroscope magnitude
-[56] "Frequency of Body Accelerometer  Mean X"
-[57] "Frequency of Body Accelerometer  Mean Y"
-[58] "Frequency of Body Accelerometer  Mean Z"
+[56] "Frequency of Body Accelerometer  Mean X" numeric- mean of frequency of accelerometer in the X direction [57] "Frequency of Body Accelerometer  Mean Y" numeric- mean of frequency of accelerometer in the Y direction [58] "Frequency of Body Accelerometer  Mean Z" numeric- mean of frequency of accelerometer in the Z direction
-[59] "Frequency of Body Accelerometer  Mean Frequency X"
+[59] "Frequency of Body Accelerometer  Mean Frequency X" numeric- mean frequency of frequency of accelerometer in the X direction
-[60] "Frequency of Body Accelerometer  Mean Frequency Y"
+[60] "Frequency of Body Accelerometer  Mean Frequency Y" numeric- mean frequency of frequency of accelerometer in the Y direction
-[61] "Frequency of Body Accelerometer  Mean Frequency Z"
+[61] "Frequency of Body Accelerometer  Mean Frequency Z" numeric- mean frequency of frequency of accelerometer in the Z direction
-[62] "Frequency of Body Accelerometer Jerk Mean X"
+[62] "Frequency of Body Accelerometer Jerk Mean X" numeric- mean frequency of frequency of accelerometer jerk in the X direction
-[63] "Frequency of Body Accelerometer Jerk Mean Y"
+[63] "Frequency of Body Accelerometer Jerk Mean Y" numeric- mean frequency of frequency of accelerometer jerk in the Y direction
-[64] "Frequency of Body Accelerometer Jerk Mean Z"
+[64] "Frequency of Body Accelerometer Jerk Mean Z" numeric- mean frequency of frequency of accelerometer jerk in the Z direction
 [65] "Frequency of Body Accelerometer Jerk Mean Frequency X"
 [66] "Frequency of Body Accelerometer Jerk Mean Frequency Y"
 [67] "Frequency of Body Accelerometer Jerk Mean Frequency Z"